mike-lischke/vscode-antlr4/README.md

 ## What's next?

-* Show reference list for a symobl
-* Refactoring (rename symbols, remove left recursion etc.)
+* No further plans so far

 ## Release Notes

 ### 2.0.0
-- The extion and its backend module (formerly known as antlr4-graps) have now been combined.
+- The extension and its backend module (formerly known as antlr4-graps) have now been combined.
 This went along with a reorganization of the code.
+- A rename provider has been added to allow renaming symbols across files.

 ### 1.3.0
 - Added grammar debugger.